sidelsky/inchbald.dev/public/wp-content/plugins/advanced-sidebar-menu/readme.txt

 }
 </code>

+To style your menu without using any code <a href="https://matlipe.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>

 = How do you get the categories to display on single post pages? =

-There is a checkbox in the widget options as of version 3.2 that will display the same structure for the categories the post is in.
+There is a checkbox in the widget options that will display the same structure for the categories the post is in.

 = How do you edit the output or built in css? =

 Create a folder in your child theme named "advanced-sidebar-menu" copy any of the files from the "views" folder into the folder you just created.
-You may edit the files at will to change the output or css.
+You may edit the files to change the output or css.
 You must have the option checked to use the built in CSS (in the widget) to be able to edit the css file in this way.

 = Does the menu change for each page you are on? =

 Yes.
-Based on whatever page you are on, the menu will change automatically to display the current parents and children.
+Based on whatever page, post, or category you are on, the menu will change automatically to display the current parents and children.

-= How does this work with styling the page? =

-This will automatically generate class names for each level for menu system.
-You can add classes to your theme's style.css file to style it accordingly.
-You may want to use something like margins to set the levels apart.

 == Changelog ==
+= 7.1.0 =
+* Support Pro Version 3.0.0
+* Add German translations
+* Begin converting code formatting to strict WordPress standards

+= 7.0.0 =
+* Restructure the codebase to a more modern PSR4 structure
+* Improve cache handling
+* Improve verbiage in admin
+* Implement new actions and filters
+* Rebuild templates for improved stability and future changes
+* Improve performance
+* Kill conflicting backward compatibility with version 5
+* Open up more extendability possibilities

 = 6.4.0 =
 * Code improvements
 * Performance improvements via shared child retrieval